Stanking11/ALI-MD/README.md

 ## <h3 align=""> HOW TO DEPLOY ON HUGGING FACE</h3>
 <h6 align-"center">
-*❄️ Deploy ali-md On Hugging Face For Free !*
+*❄️ Deploy Stany Tzr ZMD On Hugging Face For Free !*

 `Specs :`
 - v2 CPU